-But I always remember the infamous words of my loving mother who sat me down one day and said son, I always want you to remember that while it’s nice to receive gifts, the gift is always in the giving.
+But I always remember the infamous words of my loving mother who sat me down one day and said, “Son, I always want you to remember that while it’s nice to receive gifts, the gift is always in the giving.”

 While giving good referrals is an art, there is also a science to it.

-Allow me to provide what I find is a simple process to support your referral giving efforts.
+Here is a simple process to support your referral giving efforts.

 As a rule, people who have a need won’t necessarily ask you for a referral.
 If they don’t know you, and sometimes even when they do, they may feel as if this would be an imposition on you.
 When you listen to the needs of others and then use the phrase “I know someone who can get that done,” you are the one who takes control of the situation and creates action.

-- Share your experiences about the person you are referring – When sharing your experiences about the person you are referring with others, you build confidence and trust.
+When you share your experiences about the person you are referring to others, you build confidence and trust.
 People do business with people they meet, feel comfortable with and trust.
 Although your referral does not guarantee a sale, it will usually open the door for your associate to begin the relationship process with others.

 So when all is said and done, a good referral is when you recommend someone that you know, like and trust… to someone you care about.